True (Spandau Ballet song): Cover art

-Kemp asked Band to work with Spandau Ballet on the design for the new album.
+Kemp asked artist David Band to work with Spandau Ballet on the design for the new album.
 Because they were both seeing their careers take off during their attempts to court Grogan, they went camping together a few times in the English Lake District as a way of escaping their success.
 Kemp recalled, "We first started to devise a cover together for the True album when we were up in the mountains, in one of the pubs one evening.
 He was drawing in his sketchbook and a dove appeared, this little dove."
 Band later added alongside it the outline of a man's head with a brimmed hat, which the band loved; a variation was used for the sleeve of the "True" single.
 His work was described as "a marker for the look of the time, a jazz-influenced style that could also be seen in an exaggerated fashion in the New Romantic look."
 Kemp credits him with having "the skill of coming up with simple, figurative graphics that would set a visual tone for the decade."
 In 2012 he told The Herald:

 Kemp was unaware of some of the fun poked at the song: "Our friendly in-house press girl, Julia Marcus, even told us that she and a friend had boldly graffitied the toilet at Camden Palace with the Spandau dove and the word True."
 In his autobiography Pop Stars in My Pantry: A Memoir of Pop Mags and Clubbing in the 1980s, her friend, music journalist Paul Simper, recounted that the text written under the dove actually read, "This Much Is Poo".